API Proxy Groups allow multiple API Proxies to be managed as a group.

 API Proxy Group List

-When the API Proxy Group list is first opened, the available API Proxy Groups are listed as in the image below.
+When the API Proxy Group list is first opened, the existing API Proxy Groups are displayed as shown in the image below.

 Creating a new API Proxy Group